AdobeDocs/analytics.en/help/analyze/report-builder/reportbuilder-toolbar.md

 ![](assets/report_builder_toolbar.png)

 **Sign In:** Displays the [!UICONTROL Login] form so that you can log in with your credentials or as a different user.
 Also displays your company name after login.
-See [Report Builder Sign-In](/help/analyze/report-builder/setup/login.md).
+See [Log In To Report Builder](/help/analyze/report-builder/setup/t-loggin-in-to-reportbuilder.md).

 **Create:** Launches the [!UICONTROL Request Wizard].
 If you are not logged in, you are prompted to do so.
 See [Data Requests](/help/analyze/report-builder/data-requests/data-requests.md).